jupytercon/jupytercon2025-developingextensions/04-materials/03-debugging.md

 - Temporarily modify HTML or CSS to test fixes

 :::{hint}
 There are times where you might right-click on an element expecting to see the browser with the "Inspect" option, but are instead met with a JupyterLab menu.
-There are a few cases where JupyterLab prevents this default browser behavior and displays it's own context menu, but you can still access that browser menu by: holding `Shift` while right-clicking, or using the dev tools "Select an element" picker (using the keyboard shortcut `Cmd + Shift + C` for macOS or `Ctrl + Shift + C` for Windows/Linux).
+There are a few cases where JupyterLab prevents this default browser behavior and displays it's own context menu, but you can still access that browser menu by: holding `Shift` while right-clicking, or using the dev tools "Select an element" picker (using the keyboard shortcut `Cmd/Ctrl+Shift+C`).
 :::

 ---